-- Firmware Version The version information of the router's firmware. - Hardware Version The version information of the router's hardware. - LAN This field displays the current settings of the LAN, and you can configure them on the Advanced > Network > LAN page. - MAC address The physical address of the router. - IP address The LAN IP address of the router. - Subnet Mask The subnet mask associated with the LAN IP address. - Wireless 2.4GHz/5GHz This field displays the basic information or status of the 2.4GHz/5GHz wireless network, and you can configure them on the Advanced > Wireless 2.4GHz/5GHz > Wireless Settings page. - Wireless Radio Indicates whether the wireless feature is enabled or not. - Name (SSID) The SSID of the 2.4GHz/5GHz wireless network. - Mode The current wireless working mode in use. - Channel Width The current wireless channel width in use. - Channel The current wireless channel in use. - MAC Address The physical address of the router. - WAN This field displays the current settings of the WAN, and you can configure them on the Network > WAN page. - MAC Address The physical address of the WAN port. - IP Address The current WAN (Internet) IP Address.
+- Firmware Version The version information of the router's firmware. - Hardware Version The version information of the router's hardware. - LAN This field displays the current settings of the LAN, and you can configure them on the Network > LAN page. - MAC address The physical address of the router. - IP address The LAN IP address of the router. - Subnet Mask The subnet mask associated with the LAN IP address. - Wireless This field displays the basic information or status of the wireless function, and you can configure them on the Wireless > Wireless Settings page. - Wireless Radio Indicates whether the wireless feature is enabled or not. - Name (SSID) The SSID of the router. - Mode The current wireless working mode in use. - Channel Width The current wireless channel width in use.

+- Channel The current wireless channel in use. - MAC Address The physical address of the router. - WDS Status The status of WDS connection. - WAN This field displays the current settings of the WAN, and you can configure them on the Network > WAN page. - MAC Address The physical address of the WAN port. - IP Address The current WAN (Internet) IP Address.
 This field will be blank or 0.0.0.0 if the IP Address is assigned dynamically and there is no Internet connection. - Subnet Mask The subnet mask associated with the WAN IP Address. - Default Gateway The Gateway currently used is shown here.
 When you use Dynamic IP as the Internet connection type, click Renew or Release here to obtain new IP parameters dynamically from the ISP or release them. - DNS Server The IP addresses of DNS (Domain Name System) server. - Traffic Statistics The router's traffic statistics. - Received (Bytes) Traffic in bytes received from the WAN port. - Received (Packets) Traffic in packets received from the WAN port. - Sent (Bytes) Traffic in bytes sent out from the WAN port. - Sent (Packets) Traffic in packets sent out from the WAN port. - System Up Time The length of the time since the router was last powered on or reset.
 Click Refresh to get the latest status and settings of the router.